-In March 2018, 60 health organizations submitted a letter to Prime Minister Modi about two types of anti-TB drugs, seeking the establishment of a compulsory license (Article 92 of the Patent Law) based on a notification from the central government, but it has not been actually invoked.
-There is a request from the Japanese industry to improve transparency regarding the system and operation of compulsory licenses and even hereafter, it will be necessary to keep an eye on the consistency with international rules such as the Paris Convention and TRIPS Agreement
+Prime Minister Modi about two types of anti-TB drugs, seeking the establishment of a compulsory license (Article 92 of the Patent Law) based on a notification from the central government, but it has not been actually invoked.
+In June 2022, the Kerala High Court directed the Ministry of Commerce and Industry and the Department of Pharmaceuticals to submit their opinions on the establishment of the compulsory licensing of breast cancer drugs.